shreyasnbhat/packmyfit/README.md

 A sample trip from San Jose to New York (August 11, 2024 - August 15, 2024) is pre-configured.
 You may also add/remove trips as needed.

 * **Generating Itinerary & Checklist:**
+    * A Gemini API key is required for this feature.
+    * PackMyFit leverages your digital closet, packing preferences, weather data, trip description, date, time, itinerary to provide personalized and detailed checklists.
-    * Click the "Generate Itinerary" button to create an itinerary for New York.
+    * Click the "Generate Itinerary" button to create an itinerary.
     * Click the "Generate Checklist" button to create a packing checklist referencing your wardrobe items.
 Generated checklists contain sub-checklists for each bag such as Carry On Bag, Backpack etc. Each sub-checklist references the items you own and provides deep links to the digital closet.

 ## Creating an Outfit